Nautilus Inc. [NLS] – Mismatched value: Check Out the Fundamental Analysis

-Nautilus Inc. [NYSE: NLS] gained by 16.14% on the last trading session, reaching $5.47 price per share at the time.
-Nautilus Inc. represents 19.02M in outstanding shares, while the company has a total market value of 104.04M with the latest information.
+Nautilus Inc. [NYSE: NLS] dipped by -1.56% on the last trading session, reaching $5.05 price per share at the time.
+Nautilus Inc. represents 19.02M in outstanding shares, while the company has a total market value of 96.05M with the latest information.

 Nautilus Inc. [NYSE:NLS]: Analyst Rating and Earnings